Breki Baxter

-Þorlákur Breki Þórisson Baxter (born 12 March 2005) is an Icelandic footballer for Besta deild karla club ÍBV on a loan from Stjarnan.
+Þorlákur Breki Þórarinsson Baxter (born 12 March 2005) is an Icelandic footballer for Norwegian First Division club Egersund.

 Career

-Þorlákur Breki started his senior team career with Höttur/Huginn in the fourth-tier 3. deild karla in 2020, where he scored 4 goals in 15 matches.
+Breki started his senior team career with Höttur/Huginn in the fourth-tier 3. deild karla in 2020, where he scored 4 goals in 15 matches.
 The following season, he joined Selfoss where he scored 4 goals in 32 matches in the second-tier 1. deild karla.

 In 2023, he joined US Lecce.
 He returned to Iceland in 2024 and joined Stjarnan.
 He was loaned to Selfoss in April where he scored 5 goals in 15 matches.
 He was recalled in August and went on to appear in 3 matches in the Besta deild karla for Stjarnan.

 In February 2025, he joined Besta deild club ÍBV on a loan.

+In September 2026, he joined the Norwegian First Division club Egersund.

 Personal life

-Þorlákur Breki is the son of former alpine skier and footballer Sigríður Þorláksdóttir Baxter.
+Breki is the son of former alpine skier and footballer Sigríður Þorláksdóttir Baxter.